AlexHarker/AHarker_Externals/descriptors/descriptors~/Notes.md

 General and Small

 * Padding issue (not yet found)
-* Old no RT object didn't respond to different buffer sample rates correctly (need to reset fft params)
+* Old no RT object didn't respond to different buffer sample rates correctly (need to reset fft params) [ now corrected ]
-* Precision etc. - some small differences in various places
+* Precision etc. - some small differences in various places [ note only ]
-* Shape desciptors (crest/sfm/skewness/kurtosis) - some differences for large fft with sine input
+* Shape desciptors (crest/sfm/skewness/kurtosis) - some differences for large fft with sine input [note only]

 * Descriptors